zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 </iframe>
 </p>

-The critical question here was the long-run optimal size of its balance sheet.
+### <ins>What is the long-run optimal size of its balance sheet?</ins>

 What we know today is that Fed decides to continue to implement monetary policy in a regime with an ample supply of reserves[7].
+What we didn't know is how large should the Fed's balance sheet be?

-But before the choice becomes apparent, Fed was debating two options below:
+Not long ago, Fed was even debating two options:

 1. shrink the balance sheet to the pre-2008 level, and control short-term rates through the supply of reserve.